-Faegre Baker Daniels offers two law students a $12,000 scholarship and a summer associateship between their first and second years at one of the firm's four U.S. offices.
+Faegre Baker Daniels offers four law students a $10,000 scholarship and a summer associateship between their second and third years at one of the firm's four U.S. offices.
 A key element of the program is mentorship by a firm lawyer to help recipients make the transition from student to law firm associate.
 Recipients are chosen, in part, on the basis of an essay describing how diversity has affected their lives and the legal profession.

 Fish & Richardson 1L Diversity Fellowship Program

 This program provides diverse first-year students a fellowship consisting of a $5,000 academic scholarship, mentoring by members of the firm, and a paid summer associate position after the first year of law school in one of the Fish & Richardson offices across the country.